archived-user/cs101/README.md

   Incrementally create the procedure and test, until a full solution is produced.

 Aliasing are assignments refering to the same objects.
 Any mutation to the object from one assignment will be reflected when referenced from the other assignments.

+Procedures allow codes to be used repeatedly.
+Procedures can be defined as well-defined sequence of steps that can be exceuted mechanically.
+Procedures take in some inputs and produces results as outputs.
+Algorithms are Procedures that are guaranteed to always finish and produce the correct results.
+Algorithms are compared and measured based on the time and memory cost relative to size of input to the algorithm.